 I went back to my L shape drawing and grabbed my measurements.
-Then marked off the cut outs I’d need on top of the plywood, for good measure We then placed the sink where we wanted it on the plywood, and used it to create our cut-out template.
+Then mark off the cut-outs I’d need on top of the plywood, for good measure We then placed the sink where we wanted it on the plywood and used it to create our cut-out template.

 Note: If you’re going to cut it out after the plywood is installed you’ll want to make sure there aren’t obstructions on the underside of the plywood when you use the Jigsaw.